Richmond Car Accident Attorney

 Time Limits for Taking Legal Action For Your Auto Accident Injury

-It is important to notify your insurance company of your car accident as soon as possible; if you wait too long, your insurance company may deny your claim.
-Virginia also has a two-year statute of limitations, which means that you must file any lawsuit within two years from the date of your accident.
+Notify your insurance company of your car accident as soon as possible.
+If you wait too long, your insurance company may deny your claim.
+There is also a two-year statute of limitations, which means that you must file any lawsuit within two years from the date of your accident.
 If you don’t file in time, you will be barred from receiving any compensation.

 Why You Want Our Attorneys to Help After an Auto Accident in Richmond

 Choosing not to work with an attorney following your accident puts you at risk of having your car accident claim denied.
 Without legal representation, the insurance company may offer you a settlement that does not fully compensate you for your injuries.
-Sustaining a severe injury in an auto accident adds additional stress to your life, beyond just coping with the physical pain and length of the recovery process.
-Many auto accident victims must take time off from work to recover and thus lose income while their medical expenses continue to pile up.
-Enlisting the services of an experienced attorney often results in an immediate increase in the insurance company’s settlement offer, and can prove invaluable if your case goes to court.
+Sustaining a severe injury in an auto accident adds additional stress to your life beyond just coping with the physical pain and length of the recovery process.
+Many auto accident victims must take time off from work to recover.
+They lose income while their medical expenses continue to pile up.
+Enlisting the services of an experienced attorney often results in an immediate increase in the insurance company’s settlement offer and can prove invaluable if your case goes to court.

 When you work with the legal team at Emroch & Kilduff, we strive to get the best possible outcome for your individual situation.
-In the event that you’ve had a loved one die in a car crash, we also represent surviving family members who wish to file a wrongful death suit.
+If a loved one died in a car crash, we also represent surviving family members who wish to file a wrongful death suit.

-Emroch & Kilduff: Your Richmond, Virginia, Car Accident Attorneys
+Emroch & Kilduff: Your Richmond Car Accident Attorneys

 At Emroch & Kilduff, we know our clients’ finances often get tight after a car accident.
 We do not want to make that burden worse.
 We offer a free consultation for every potential new client with a member of our team.
-In many cases, we have agreed to represent clients on a contingent fee basis in which we recover fees for our work only out of a settlement or judgment we are able to recover on our client’s behalf.
-Do not let concerns about legal expenses stop you from speaking with one of the legal professionals at Emroch & Kilduff.
-You don’t need to pay up front; we will recover attorney’s fees from any compensation that we secure for you.
+Do not let concerns about legal expenses stop you from speaking with one of the lawyers at Emroch & Kilduff.
+You do not need to pay to speak with us.
+We will recover attorney’s fees from any compensation that we secure for you.
 We make it our mission to work with clients to make sure we accommodate their financial needs.

-If you sustained an injury in an auto accident because of the negligence of another party, or a loved one tragically died because of a Richmond, Virginia-area car accident, you may have the right to recover significant compensation for damages related to your injury.
-Call Emroch & Kilduff’s Richmond office today at (804) 358-1568, or contact us online, to speak with one of our experienced personal injury attorneys today regarding your case.
+If you have sustained an injury in an auto accident because of the negligence of another party or a loved one tragically died because of a Richmond-area car accident, you may have the right to recover significant compensation for damages related to your injuries.
+Our staff is ready to listen to your story and be your legal advocate as you pursue your case.
+Call Emroch & Kilduff’s Richmond office today at (804) 358-1568 or visit us to speak with one of our experienced car accident attorneys today regarding your case.

 “My attorney and everyone here at Emroch & Kilduff have been amazing.
 They have been there for me through the entire process of my case and have always answered any questions that I have had.
 This was great because I had several.
 I highly recommend them to everyone.”